Our People

 Sean Bartlett

-I am a school leader because all children deserve a learning environment that is safe, supportive, and student-centered.
+I teach because all children deserve a learning environment that is safe, supportive, and student-centered.
 I will always strive to celebrate student success and guide student growth.

 Richard Boyd